-The project looks to improve the accuracy of low voltage fault location techniques, reducing repair times and shortening outages for our customers.
-Firstly, a range of acoustic devices and fault passage indicators (FPIs) will be trialled on a test network.
-The most successful devices will be passed on to the field teams for trialling.
+The project looks to improve the accuracy of low voltage, underground, fault location techniques, reducing repair times and shortening outages for our customers.
+Initially a range of acoustic devices and fault passage indicators (FPIs) were trialled on a test network.
+The most successful devices were then passed on to the field teams for trialling.

 This project will establish the technical and commercial viability of a selection of acoustic cable fault location devices and fault passage indicators that can work in conjunction with existing proven LV fault location technologies.
-It will also look to maximise the portfolio of technologies available for LV fault location and make recommendations for optimal adoption of the suitable devices for business as usual use.
-Environmentally, being able to more accurately pinpoint an underground cable fault reduces the number of excavations and volume of spoil.
+It will also look to maximise the portfolio of technologies available for LV fault location and make recommendations for optimal adoption of the suitable devices for BaU use.
+Environmental benefits will come from being able to more accurately pinpoint an underground cable fault, reducing the number of excavations and volume of spoil.

 June 2019 – December 2020